bhauman/lein-figwheel/sidecar/README.md

 # Fighweel Sidecar

+__The following currently assumes familiarity with Figwheel and its function__

-Let's start with a sketch of how we use the components in Figwheel Sidecar.
+Let's start with a sketch of how we can use the components in Figwheel Sidecar.

 First let's create a `figwheel.edn` configuration file in the root of our project.